paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 **(b)**

-(1) The persons designated by the President serve for three years each except that any member whose term of office has expired shall continue to serve until his successor is designated.
+(1) The persons designated by the President serve for three years each except that any member whose term of office has expired shall continue to serve until his successor is designated by the President.
 The President shall designate persons each year to succeed the members designated by the President whose terms expire that year.

 (2) At least two of the members designated by the President shall be graduates of the Academy.